- Suzlon stock price is down by more than 3% YTD but has been sending signals of a potential recovery in September. We discuss its potential.

 Is a Reversal in the Works?

-It is not easy to say a reversal is in the works at this point in time, but there are a number of indications that Suzlon stock price might be going through a consolidation period instead of a complete upturn.
-The stock has been doing really well, and it’s normal and healthy for investors to take profits during a rally.
+It is not easy to say a reversal is in the works at this point in time, but there are a number of indications that Suzlon stock price might be going through a consolidation period before a complete upturn.
+The stock had been doing really well, and it’s normal and healthy for investors to take profits during a rally.

 What are the Risks?